42mypark/little-penguin/README.md

 - build a local version of linux kernel named with your nickname.

 ### Assignment 01
-- make a 'hello world' kernel module.
+- create a 'hello world' kernel module.

 ### Assignment 02
 - build a extra version of linux kernel named with 'thor_kernel'.